retrohun/bakefat/README.md

 * DOS doesn't support GPT, Windows NT earlier than Windows Vista (except for Windows XP for amd64) doesn't support GPT.
 Windows XP can't boot from GPT.
 Windows Vista and later can't boot from GPT using MBR (BIOS), but it can using UEFI.

 ## The bakefat hard disk boot process

+See [boot_process.md](boot_process.md) for a longer description of the BIOS (legacy) boot process in general (unrelated to bakefat).

+Please note that bakefat creates floppy disk and hard disk images which can boot in BIOS (legacy, MBR) mode, rather than the newer UEFI mode.

 This is how the operating system boots from a hard disk image created by
 bakefat: